SoftwareAG/terracotta-samples/store-example03-multi-stripe/README.md

         ./configure-cluster.(bat|sh)

-3. Connect a TC DB client to the cluster by running
+3. Connect a TC client to the cluster by running

         ./start-client.(bat|sh)